Eastmango/Blog/about.md

 I'm Graphic & UI designer at [Beek.io,][beek] a social network to booklovers, former graphic designer and digital strategist at [Platzi][platzi].

-Pasionate for UX/UI · Cappucino · Pizza lover · web design
+Passionate by UX/UI · Cappucino · Pizza lover · web design

 ### Follow me on